tomcruzana/wi-view/README.md

 # wi-view
-App that fetches your saved wifi passwords and other credentials.
+A desktop app powered by Electron that fetches your saved wifi passwords and other credentials.

 # how to use
 - "npm install" to install dependencies